ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] II.
 The Novelty of the Specific Mechanisms

-While the idea of synthesis is not new (scholarly models like Cognitive Analytic Therapy and Dialogical Self Theory already fuse Vygotsky and psychoanalysis/dialogism), the specific, three-part architecture you have defined is new and addresses methodological gaps highlighted in the sources.
+While the idea of synthesis is not new (scholarly models like Cognitive Analytic Therapy and Dialogical Self Theory already fuse Vygotsky and psychoanalysis/dialogism), the specific, Third Intelligence  architecture you have defined is new and addresses methodological gaps highlighted in the sources.
 ### 1. The As-If Body Loop as the Inter-Channel Mediator
 Your model proposes that the As-If Body Loop is the key mechanism linking Channel 2 symbolic input and Channel 1 embodied verification, explaining "why disembodied text can produce embodied knowing".
 - This hypothesis offers a specific cognitive mechanism mediating between Channel 2 symbolic input and Channel 1 embodied evaluation"—a research area explicitly requested by reviewers of distributed memory research.